“What do you mean, wise things I should know? Isn’t ‘going organic’ itself already a wise thing to do for my health?”

 Alternatively, the Clean Fifteen™ of EWG refers to 15 crops that use the least amount of pesticide contamination.
 According to EWG’s recommendation, these 15 crops can be safe, even if you don’t purchase the organic sorts. ?
 Time to see the list!

 - Sweet peas

 You can find EWG’s updated list of the Clean Fifteen™ here.

 GMOs stand for Genetically Modified Organisms.
 They are added to crops to make them pest resistant.
-It is done by producers to increase production — and only organic foods are guaranteed to not have GMOs in them!
-The last time rats were experimented for a GMO-related study, the ones exposed to GMOs died sooner and had more tumors and organ damage than the ones fed with non-GMOs.
+Producers do it to increase production — and only organic foods are guaranteed to not have GMOs in them!
+The last time rats were used in experiments for a GMO-related study, the ones exposed to GMOs died sooner and had more tumors and organ damage than the ones fed with non-GMOs.

 - If there are five numbers in the PLU code, and the number starts with “8”, the item is a genetically modified fruit or vegetable!